Skip to main content

 Admin Guide Authentication

 Knocknoc supports local users in addition to SAML/LDAP.
 Simply add a user, with a username and password.
-Then assign them to a group and map that group to an ACL.
-This is helpful for casual users, as you can set and expiry so for example if you have a web ap...
+Then assign them to a group or link them within a Knoc.
+This is helpful for casual users, as you can set and expiry so for example if you have a web appl...

 Changelog and Roadmap